 Title: Pan-African e-Commerce Initiative – Boosting African Digital Trade

-Lead executing agency: Ministry of Industrialization, Trade and Enterprise Development (MoITED) in Kenya, Ministry of Trade and Industry (MINICOM) in Rwanda, East African Community Secretariat
+Lead executing agency: Ministry of Finance (MoF) in Ghana, Ministry of Industrialization, Trade and Enterprise Development (MoITED) in Kenya, Ministry of Trade and Industry (MINICOM) in Rwanda, East African Community (EAC) Secretariat

-Electronic commerce, also known as e-commerce, is an increasingly important procurement and sales channel in emerging African economies.
-However, the prerequisites that would enable African companies to participate in cross-border e-commerce are not yet in place.
-These include the availability of electronic payment systems, consumers’ and companies’ trust in e-commerce, and supportive regulatory frameworks.
-The coronavirus pandemic has strengthened the global significance of digital trade and, at the same time, increased the pressure on governments to improve the conditions for this.
+Electronic commerce, also known as e-Commerce, is an increasingly important procurement and sales channel in emerging African economies.
+However, the prerequisites that would enable African companies to participate in cross-border e-Commerce are not yet in place.
+These include safe and affordable electronic payment systems, consumers’ and companies’ trust in e-Commerce, digital capability of small and medium-sized enterprises, and supportive regulatory frameworks.

-The preconditions for companies in selected African countries to participate in cross-border e-commerce have improved.
+The preconditions for companies to participate in cross-border e-Commerce have improved in selected African countries.

-The project will first improve the framework conditions for e-commerce.
-To this end, it is advising the East African Community on developing a comprehensive e-commerce strategy.
-In close cooperation with the United Nations Conference on Trade and Development (UNCTAD), the project is also supporting the Communications Authority of Kenya in developing a national e-commerce strategy.
-The Smart Africa Secretariat is receiving advice on creating an implementation strategy (blueprint) for improving electronic payment systems for digital trade, which will then be piloted in African countries.
+The project focusses on strengthening the framework conditions for e-Commerce.
+To this end, it is advising the East African Community on developing a regional e-Commerce strategy.
+The Smart Africa Secretariat was supported in the creation of a Blueprint for improving electronic payment systems for digital trade, which is being piloted in African countries.

-In a next step, the project will strengthen the capacity of small and medium-sized enterprises to participate in e-commerce.
-To achieve this, it is forming partnerships with the private sector.
-Together, they are holding practice-oriented training courses in Ghana, Kenya and Rwanda – with a particular focus on companies run by women.
-In cooperation with relevant associations, the project is supporting the development of a regional B2B platform for electronic trade in leather goods in Eastern Africa.
-In Rwanda, the project is advising the Rwanda ICT Chamber on establishing a quality seal for e-commerce, with the aim of increasing consumers’ and retailers’ trust in electronic business.
-The project is also supporting e-commerce associations and promoting their integration into pan-African networks and structures.
+The project supports small and medium-sized enterprises to participate in e-Commerce.
+To achieve this, it is forming partnerships with private companies to deliver practice-oriented training courses in Ghana, Kenya and Rwanda – with a particular focus on women-led enterprises.
+In cooperation with relevant stakeholders, it is also facilitating the digitisation of the leather value chain in East Africa through supporting the development of a regional Business-to-Business platform.
+In Rwanda, the project is advising the ICT Chamber on establishing a trust seal for e-Commerce companies, with the aim of increasing consumers’ and retailers’ trust in electronic business.
+It is also supporting e-Commerce associations and promoting their integration into Pan-African networks and structures.